a-sit-plus/warden-supreme/docs/docs/technical/android.md

 10. **Decision & logging**: produce an auditable decision with specific reasons (e.g., “boot not verified”, “signer mismatch”, “patch too old”).

-## User authentication & key lifecycle in attestation
+## User Authentication and Key Lifecycle in Attestation

 - **User presence / authorization**: If `userAuth` is required, KeyMint enforces biometric/PIN **at key use**.
 The authorization policy (per-use, validity window) appears in the AuthorizationLists and is **remotely checkable**.